conan-io/docs/packaging/testing.rst

 So in the previous section we created a package that we could consume in new projects just by adding a **conanfile.txt** to them and running ``conan install``.

-But it is typical that for a given project we want to create different packages, for different OSs, or for different settings in general.
-It turns out that using the same **conanfile.py** files, this task is much simpler to automate than if using a plain text **conanfile.txt**.
+But it is common that, for a given project, we may want to create different packages, for different OSs, or for different settings in general.
+It turns out that, using the same **conanfile.py**, rather than a plain text **conanfile.txt**, makes this task much simpler to automate.

-Let's create inside our ``hellopack`` folder a ``test`` subfolder with the following files:
+Let's create a ``test`` subfolder inside our ``hellopack`` folder with the following files:

-**main.cpp** is exactly equal to the original one
+**main.cpp** is exactly the same as the original one

 .. code-block:: cpp